nats-io/nats-architecture-and-design/adr/ADR-50.md

 ```
 ### Mirrors and Sources

-Mirrors will ignore these headers, Sources will process them as above.
+Sources and Mirrors will ignore these headers.

+Mirrors will eventually be consistent by their nature, but with Mirror Direct in the picture there is no consistency guarantees anyway.
+We might revisit this after Server issue 6557.

+Sources could be very difficult to make right due to filters and more.